YiyangZhang0201/starter-hugo-academic/content/Code and Data/Personal Package/index.md

 The function stata_result_latex will generate:
   * Original STATA outputs in the cell output.
   * A file named "results.tex" contains the code for the academic format latex table.
+  * Note that the _code_ is a list containing all the regression functions you want to run.
+And the _fe_list_ is a list that each element of it is also a list, which contains the fixed effect for the corresponding function.
+  * The length of the _code_ should match the length of _fe_list_.

 Because the original STATA output is too long, I won't show it here, I will just show the latex table generated, which is shown in the following picture.